Guardians of the Galaxy return: 'The difficult part was choosing which story to tell'

 Gunn was joined by stars Chris Pratt, Zoe Saldana and Dave Bautista on the Asia Pacific leg of Vol. 2's publicity tour.

-Opening here April 27, the sequel picks up where the first left off, in which the newly-formed Guardians of the Galaxy - Peter Quill aka Star-Lord (Pratt), Gamora (Saldana), Drax (Bautista), Rocket (Bradley Cooper) and Baby Groot (Vin Diesel) - takes on new missions while learning to come together as a group.
+Opening here on April 27, the sequel picks up where the first left off.
+The newly formed Guardians of the Galaxy - Peter Quill aka Star-Lord (Pratt), Gamora (Saldana), Drax (Bautista), Rocket (Bradley Cooper) and Baby Groot (Vin Diesel) - take on new missions while learning to come together as a group.

-It also sees the return of Karen Gillan as Gamora's half-sister Nebula and Michael Rooker as Yondu, Peter's adoptive father-figure.
+Karen Gillan as Gamora's half-sister Nebula and Michael Rooker as Yondu, Peter's adoptive father, also return.

 Gunn changed the game for the Marvel Cinematic Universe with a team of misfit "superheroes" from a lesser-known comic series.